 Hotel Vue in Sint Gerlach was the last base we stayed at on our inter-rail adventure of 2020.
-Sint Gerlach is not far from Maastricht in the Netherlands and services by the Houthem-St. Gerlach train station.
+Sint Gerlach is not far from Maastricht in the Netherlands and is served by the Houthem-St. Gerlach train station.
 Sint Gerlach is in Limburg the southernmost region of Holland, Limburg shares borders with both Germany and Belgium.

 We arrived later in the evening after a mammoth across Germany trip from Dresden with a few hours to walk the dog.
 First impressions were that it was a very quiet place and had to walk about a mile through a small village and countryside.
 We were well aware before arriving this was a rural stop and would not be much local in the form of no shops, ideal to relax.

 We chose the Hotel Vue by default as we wanted to visit a new city but keep the prices as low as possible while being dog friendly.
 Hotel Vue fit the bill as it old cost us just over £60 for a 2-night stay and was within easy reach by train to Maastricht a new city to me.

 The hotel is based in a very rural location not far from the Kleine Geul a small river with some nice countryside in the surrounding area.

 Hotel Vue was well signposted and found it easy at night using a combination of google maps and signposts.
 On arrival, we were greeted with a nice looking red building with a very friendly welcome by reception.
 The Vue Was a nice surprise in terms of décor due to expecting a budget style hotel but in reality, it was very nice.